 If you go to Hong Kong, it’s not rare that shelves with milk powder and other food products are empty, as people from the mainland go there to buy for their own family, or simply to sell online.

-Cheese is also becoming increasingly popular as the Chinese has started to appreciate Western food.
+Cheese is also becoming increasingly popular as the Chinese have started to appreciate Western food.

-Mozzarella cheese from Italy, Brie cheese from France or cheddar cheese from the US can be seen in Carrefour, Walmart or government owned stores, like Ole, which only sell imported food.
+Mozzarella cheese from Italy, Brie cheese from France, or cheddar cheese from the US can be seen in Carrefour, Walmart, or government-owned stores, like Ole, which only sells imported food.

 Even if the best caviar comes from China, and they’re a big exporter of crayfish to Europe, fish and seafood is in high demand.

-Norwegian salmon and Japanese squid are not the only products in demand, in fact China import a lot of fish from countries like Mexico.
+Norwegian salmon and Japanese squid are not the only products in demand, in fact, China imports a lot of fish from countries like Mexico.

 Keep in mind that Chinese food contains a lot of oil (compared to Thai food or Vietnamese food for example).
 There’s an easy way for restaurants or street vendors to reduce costs by using recycled oil (even if this is not a common practice).

-Fruit is imported in vast amounts.
-Apples from Japan, avocados from Mexico or durian from Thailand are highly appreciated by the Chinese.
+Fruits are imported in vast amounts.
+Apples from Japan, avocados from Mexico, or durian from Thailand are appreciated by the Chinese.

 The fact is that: for some farmers, it’s natural to follow the local regulations and use a bit more pesticides, as you can increase your harvest and earn more money.

-There’s a vast amount of food that are sold as preserves in China.
-Canned tomatoes, beans, foie gras and corn are just a number of examples.
+There’s a vast amount of food that is sold as preserves in China.
+Canned tomatoes, beans, foie gras, and corn are just a number of examples.

-A benefit with preserves is that these products have a long expiry date and are fairly easy to transport over long distances.
+A benefit of preserves is that these products have a long expiry date and are fairly easy to transport over long distances.

 I’ve personally witnessed how foreign liquors have become increasingly popular in China.

+Regulations get stricter for imports of food as higher quality standards are introduced by the Chinese government.
 If you don’t follow the local regulations, you might end up with unsaleable products that either need to be sent back or destroyed.
-That’s not fun when you have invested a large amount of time and money.

 To read more about regulations and certification, you can read my article about AQSIQ (The General Administration of Quality Supervision, Inspection and Quarantine).